Technology / Networking

 What is IPv6 RIP or RIP Next Generation (RIPng)?

-Routing Interface Protocol was originally designed for the internet standard of IPv4.
+RIP was originally designed to meet the internet standard of IPv4.
 It's a distance vector protocol — or a protocol that determines the path to remote networks and counts the number of hops to get there.
 RIP eventually became replaced with RIPv2.

 After setting up a network, you want to make sure that the connections are working and that each router can see everything else on that network it's supposed to.
 Throughout this post, we're going to cover how to use IPv6 RIP to do exactly that.
 But before we do that, we should visualize the test network we're going to use.